KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 You can configure the ``Keyboard/State/autocompleteContext`` and override ``KeyboardInputViewController``'s autocomplete properties and functions to customize the keyboard's autocomplete behavior.

 The ``KeyboardView`` will automatically add an ``Autocomplete``.``Autocomplete/Toolbar`` that lists the autocomplete context ``AutocompleteContext/suggestions`` and also gives the keyboard some additional top space for callouts to render without being clipped.

-### Perform next word prediction

-System-based next word prediction stopped working in iOS 16, but you can inject a custom ``Autocomplete/NextWordPredictionRequest`` into KeyboardKit Pro's ``Autocomplete/LocalService`` to make it perform next word prediction.

-KeyboardKit Pro defines different request types for different web-based services.
-For instance ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiVersion:apiUrl:model:maxTokens:system:)`` can be used to integrate with the remote Claude API.

-The easiest way to enable next word prediction is to define a request in your ``KeyboardApp``'s ``KeyboardApp/autocompleteConfiguration-swift.property``.
-It will automatically be injected when KeyboardKit Pro sets up the ``Autocomplete/LocalService``.

-> Important: Next word prediction requests are only available in KeyboardKit Pro Gold, and will by default require you to use your own API keys.
-This means that you will get individually billed for your consumption by the service provider that you choose.

-> Warning: Request-based next word prediction means sending the user's text to an external service.
-Make sure that you inform your users about this and receive their explicit approval.